AdeyaOduor/JavaScript/README.md

 Variables which are declared without the let or const keywords are automatically created in the global scope.
 This can create unintended consequences elsewhere in your code or when running a function again.
 You should always declare your variables with let or const.
 # Local Scope and Functions
 Variables which are declared within a function, as well as the function parameters, have local scope.
 That means they are only visible within that function.
+In Computer Science a queue is an abstract Data Structure where items are kept in order.
+New items can be added at the back of the queue and old items are taken off from the front of the queue.